rescript-lang/rescript-vscode/README.md

 - Syntax highlighting (`.res`, `.resi`).
 - Formatting, with caveats:
   - Currently requires the file to be part of a ReScript project, i.e. with a `bsconfig.json`.
-  - Cannot be a temporary file
+  - Cannot be a temporary file.
 - Syntax errors diagnosis (only after formatting).
-- Built-in bsb watcher (optional, and exposed explicitly as a pop-up; no worries of dangling build)
+- Built-in bsb watcher (optional, and exposed explicitly as a pop-up; no worries of dangling build).
-- Type diagnosis
+- Type diagnosis.
-- Jump to location
+- Jump to location.
+- Autocomplete.

 ### Upcoming Features